-91% of students said their parents were helpful during their Open Day experience highlighting an opportunity to better prepare and engage parents in supporting their son or daughter.
+91% of students said their parents were helpful during their Open Day experience highlighting an opportunity to better prepare and engage parents in supporting their son or daughter’s journey.

-In addition to practical help with travel, the most important ways parents are helpful are by attending lectures so they knew what the course would be about (63% of students mentioned this), sharing their child’s excitement about the Open Day experience (63%), and helping their child think of questions to ask (58%).
+In addition to practical help with travel, the most important ways parents are helpful are by attending lectures, so they knew what the course would be about (63% of students agreed), sharing their child’s excitement about the Open Day experience (63%), and helping their child think of questions to ask (58%).

 1. Engage with parents before the Open Day

 A third of students said parents could be more helpful by reading up on the course information before the Open Day.
-Encourage students to get their parents reading Open Day information and course specifics to collaborate on questions to ask on the day.
+When sharing comms encourage students to get their parents involved with reading Open Day information and course specifics to collaborate on questions to ask on the day.

 2. Get parents excited